El blog de Archer Dental

 In most cases, your gums will begin to look and feel better in just a few days.
 As healing progresses, they should appear less swollen and firmer, and you may even notice that your teeth feel cleaner and your breath fresher.

 Once your initial healing is complete, keeping your gums healthy for the long term requires ongoing care.
-Deep dental cleanings are often the first step in treating gum disease—but they’re not a one-and-done fix.
+Deep dental cleanings are often the first step in treating gum disease, but they're not a one-and-done fix.
 Periodontal disease is a chronic condition that requires consistent attention to stay under control.

 Your dentist may recommend periodontal maintenance cleanings every 3–4 months rather than standard six-month cleanings.
 These appointments focus on managing gum health, monitoring pocket depths, and removing any new tartar buildup before it causes problems.